Pleisterman/gameDevelopment/README.md

 # gameDevelopment

-Game development platform in Javascript revealing module pattern
+Game development platform in Javascript Revealing Module Pattern

 This repsository contains two games,

 Paper Rock and Scissors and Space Invaders.

-The games wre written in html5 and make use of canvas.
+The games are written in html5 and make use of canvas.

-THe whole project contains the basic functionality of a whole site:
+The whole project contains the basic functionality of a whole site:

 Includes: